Loading slang details...

 Informal.

 ekzamen (экзамен) means Exam (standard term, widely used).
+Informal shorthand whose exact tone depends on who is speaking and where it appears.
+It is commonly discussed in Russia contexts.
 It is best read as russia slang associated with Russia.

 "ekzamen (экзамен)" means Exam (standard term, widely used).
+Informal shorthand whose exact tone depends on who is speaking and where it appears.
+It is commonly discussed in Russia contexts.
 In Russia, the nuance may be more specific.

-"People use "ekzamen (экзамен)" to mean exam (standard term, widely used)."
+"They used "ekzamen (экзамен)" to mean Exam (standard term, widely used)."

 Casual and context-dependent.